On this page

 TLDR

-• SSE is a unidirectional connection technology where the server actively pushes data to the client, suitable for reducing bandwidth waste and server load.
+• SSE is a unidirectional connection technology where the server pushes data to the client, suitable for real-time update scenarios.

-• The server must set the Content-Type to text/event-stream and disable caching.
+• The server must set the Content-Type to text/event-stream and ensure Cache-Control is set to no-cache.

-When developing real-time communication features, common technical choices include Polling, SSE, and WebSocket.
-Their characteristic differences are as follows:
+When developing real-time communication features, common technical choices include:

-• Server-Sent-Events (SSE): Establishes a unidirectional connection where the server pushes updates to the client.
-The advantage is that it only requires a single TCP connection, effectively reducing server load and bandwidth waste.
+• Server-Sent-Events (SSE): A unidirectional connection where the server pushes updates to the client.
+The advantage is that it only requires one TCP connection, effectively reducing server load and bandwidth waste.

-• WebSocket: Establishes a bidirectional connection where both parties can send data at any time, suitable for scenarios requiring frequent bidirectional interaction.
+• WebSocket: A bidirectional connection where both parties can send data at any time.
+Suitable for scenarios requiring frequent two-way interaction.

 SSE JavaScript Implementation